-- 284 MEDICAL OFFICE TECHNIQUES 2 credits This course will guide the student through a variety of clinical related skills performed in the physician office.
-The materials are designed to assist the student in meeting the competencies developed by four national organizations. - 290 SPECIAL TOPICS IN HEALTH CARE OFFICE MANAGEMENT 1-4 credits Prerequisite: permission.
+284 MEDICAL OFFICE TECHNIQUES

+This course will guide the student through a variety of clinical related skills performed in the physician office.
+The materials are designed to assist the student in meeting the competencies developed by four national organizations.

+290 SPECIAL TOPICS IN HEALTH CARE OFFICE MANAGEMENT

+Prerequisite: permission.
 Selected topics or subject areas of interest in health care office management.